Quantum Criticality Enabled by Intertwined Degrees of Freedom

+{\it {\bf Significance Statement:~~} Melting ice illustrates how phase transitions occur by varying temperature.
+Quantum phase transitions appear at absolute zero temperature, when the extent to which Heisenberg's uncertainty principle affects matter is tuned through a control parameter.
+For a continue transition, quantum criticality arises and influences the physics over a wide parameter range at finite temperatures.
+In quantum materials, the microscopic agent for quantum criticality is usually spin.
+Here we show that intertwining spins, orbitals and other degrees of freedom provides a means to design novel forms of quantum criticality.
+Our work provides the understanding of puzzling recent experiments in a spin-orbital-entwined heavy fermion metal, and promises to realize new types of quantum criticality in a variety of strongly correlated metals. }

 Simple metals such as copper and aluminum are well described in terms of weakly correlated itinerant electrons.
-In a wide range of strongly correlated metals, the electrons' Coulomb repulsion are comparable to or larger than their bandwidth.
-As a result, local degrees of freedom emerge as a part of the building blocks that determine the low-energy physics \cite{PaschenSi-2020}.
-A prototypical case is the magnetic heavy fermion metals, which feature many quantum phases \cite{Stewart2001,Coleman2005,Kirchner2020}.
-Here, local spins arise from the strongly correlated 4$f$-electrons.
-Their entanglement with the background conduction electrons gives rise to the SU(2)-symmetric Kondo effect \cite{Hewson-book}, whose destruction corresponds to a localization of the 4$f$-electrons and is a model case for beyond-Landau quantum critical points (QCPs) \cite{Qimiao-Nature,Coleman-JPCM,Senthil-PRB,Schroder-Nature,Paschen-Nature,Shishido-JPSJ,Park-Nature,Prochaska-Science}.
+In a wide range of strongly correlated metals, the electrons' Coulomb repulsion is comparable to or larger than their bandwidth \cite{Kei2017,PaschenSi-2020}.
+The strong correlations are expected to cause a loss of Landau quasiparticles and the associated strange metallicity \cite{Hu-qcm2022.2,Phillips2022}.
+Correlations turn certain bare electrons into effective local degrees of freedom in the building blocks for the low-energy physics.
+A prototypical case is the heavy fermion metals, which feature a wide variety of quantum phases \cite{Stewart2001,Coleman2005,Kirchner2020}.
+Here, local spins are associated with the correlated 4$f$-electrons.
+Their entanglement with the background conduction electrons gives rise to the spin-isotropic [SU(2)-symmetric] Kondo effect \cite{Hewson-book}.
+The destruction of the Kondo effect corresponds to a localization of the 4$f$-electrons, is expected to cause a loss of quasiparticles, and represents a prototype mechanism for strange metallicity and beyond-Landau quantum critical points (QCPs) \cite{Qimiao-Nature,Coleman-JPCM,Senthil-PRB,Schroder-Nature,Paschen-Nature,Shishido-JPSJ,Park-Nature,Prochaska-Science,Nguyen-NatComm2021}.

-The combination of the strong correlations, large spin-orbit coupling and suitable crystalline symmetry can also produce multipolar moments.
-Because they couple with each other and with conduction electrons in new ways, these multipolar systems not only provide a setting to demonstrate the robustness of the notion that local degrees of freedom influence metallic quantum criticality, but also allow for the realization of even richer forms of QCPs.
-For the Kondo effect {\it per se}, various kinds of local degrees of freedom have led to a variety of Kondo states relevant to multipolar heavy fermion metals \cite{Patri2020, Patri2020prx, HsinHua2018,VanDyke2019,Zhang2018,Bolech2005,Bolech2002,Cox1998}, multi-orbital iron-based compounds \cite{Si2016,Aron2015,Walter2020,Ong2012}, synthetic systems such as ultracold atoms \cite{Nishida2013} and mesoscopic devices \cite{LeHur2003,Goldhaber-Gordon2007,Mitchell2020}, and other correlated settings \cite{horvat2016,Rau2014,Coleman1995,Affleck1991}.